jaiswal-alok/clip-meta/README.md

 # clip-meta

-# All files used in Reproducbility analysis and Cell Line specific gene Identification Pipeline (CLIP) pipeline
+# All files used in reproducibility analysis and Cell Line specific gene Identification Pipeline (CLIP) work